Binance Market Update (2022-09-10)

 Binance

-The global cryptocurrency market cap now stands at $1.05T, up by 1.33% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.04T, up by 0.07% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LUNA, MIR, and USTC, up by 179%, 101%, and 66%, respectively.
+Market outperformers include PHB, USTC, and MIR, up by 55%, 28%, and 27%, respectively.

 Top stories of the day: